Britain: No Brexit deal would be “a huge strategic mistake”

-COPENHAGEN, Denmark (AP) — British Foreign Secretary Jeremy Hunt says it would be “a huge strategic mistake” if no deal is struck before Britain leaves the European Union in March as Brexit talks have stalled.
+COPENHAGEN, Denmark (AP) — British Foreign Secretary Jeremy Hunt said Wednesday it would be “a huge strategic mistake” if no deal is struck before Britain leaves the European Union in March — as his Latvian counterpart put the chances of a no-deal Brexit at 50-50.

-Hunt says “we do not think that it would be in the interest of any European country whether inside or outside the EU.”
+Hunt said in Latvia’s capital, Riga, that “we do not think that it would be in the interest of any European country whether inside or outside the EU.”

-He added Wednesday that “a growing number of countries (…) are keen for a pragmatic outcome.”
+He said “a growing number of countries (…) are keen for a pragmatic outcome.”

-Talks are stuck amid feuding about how close an economic relationship Britain should seek with the bloc after Brexit, and there is a growing fear that no deal will be reached.
+Divorce talks between Britain and the bloc are stuck amid feuding within Britain’s Conservative government about how close an economic relationship Britain should seek with the EU after it leaves.
+There is a growing fear that no deal will be reached before the U.K. leaves on March 29.

 Most Read Business Stories